yokawasa/azure-container-labs/labs/istio-02-deploy-bookinfo.md

 ```

 ### Option2 - automatic  sidecar injection.
-If you are using a cluster with automatic sidecar injection enabled, label the default namespace with istio-injection=enabled
+If you are using a cluster with automatic sidecar injection enabled, you can automatically deploy Envoy proxy as `Sidecar` to Pods in specific namespace.
+Here you configure to enable automatic sidecar injection in `default` namespace by labeling `default` namespace with `istio-injection=enabled`

 ```
 $ kubectl label namespace default istio-injection=enabled

-namespace "default" labeled
 ```

 Then simply deploy the services using kubectl